 What's Happening with EAB in Saint Paul?

-- Structured Removal of EAB infested ash tree blocks will begin in January of 2017.
+- Structured Removal of EAB infested ash tree blocks is currently underway.

 - 97% of Saint Paul is within the EAB Infestation buffer (see map below)